 In this series, I examine inventory using a simple rule of thumb: Inventory increases ought to roughly parallel revenue increases.
 If inventory bloats more quickly than sales grow, this might be a sign that expected sales haven't materialized.
 Is the current inventory situation at National Beverage (NAS: FIZZ) out of line?
 To figure that out, start by comparing the company's inventory growth to sales growth.
 How is National Beverage doing by this quick checkup?
 At first glance, not so great.
-Trailing-12-month revenue increased 3.0%, and inventory increased 12.7%.
-Comparing the latest quarter to the prior-year quarter, the story looks potentially problematic.
-Revenue increased 3.4%, and inventory increased 12.7%.
-Over the sequential quarterly period, the trend looks worrisome.
-Revenue dropped 13.7%, and inventory dropped 0.4%.
+Trailing-12-month revenue increased 6.6%, and inventory increased 12.1%.
+Comparing the latest quarter to the prior-year quarter, the story looks decent.
+Revenue increased 5.4%, and inventory grew 12.1%.
+Over the sequential quarterly period, the trend looks OK but not great.
+Revenue dropped 8.9%, and inventory dropped 2.6%.

 I don't stop my checkup there, because the type of inventory can matter even more than the overall quantity.
 There's even one type of inventory bulge we sometimes like to see.
 You can check for it by examining the quarterly filings to evaluate the different kinds of inventory: raw materials, work-in-progress inventory, and finished goods.
 (Some companies report the first two types as a single category.)